FROM ESCALATION BACK TO STRATEGIC GOALS

 We clarified the age during the interview

-n addition, we prepared a comprehensive analytical report outlining all the shortcomings in the company's operations that we observed and which indirectly contribute to the perpetuation of this conflict.
-We developed an action plan with a checklist for the owner that will help not only resolve the conflict but also improve communication within the team.
-We also highlighted the team’s strengths that can serve as a foundation for resolving the conflict.
+We prepared a report outlining the shortcomings in the company's operations that we observed that indirectly provoke the conflict.
+We developed an action plan with a checklist for the owner and highlighted the team’s strengths that can serve as a foundation for resolving the conflict

 Analytical report with check list and recommendations for the owner